equeim/tremotesf2/README.md

 On Windows, also:
 - Windows 11 SDK is needed to build
 - Minimum supported OS version to run Tremotesf is Windows 10 1809 (October 2018 Update)

+On macOS, also:
+- Latest Xcode and macOS SDK versions supported by Qt (see [here](https://doc.qt.io/qt-6/macos.html))
+- Minimum supported OS version to run Tremotesf is macOS 12

 ### Building
 ```sh